Introduction

 People may observe the following when they stay consistent:

-This is what really matters in the long run.
+This is what can really matter in the long run.

 Not one dramatic moment.